NxPKG/khulnasoft-docs/content/web3/how-to/manage-gateways.md

 # Manage gateways

-A Cloudflare Web3 gateway provides HTTP-accessible interfaces to various Web3 networks.
+A Khulnasoft Web3 gateway provides HTTP-accessible interfaces to various Web3 networks.
 You can interact with a gateway in several ways.

 ## Create a gateway